Neil Warnock: Playing career

-After a brief stint working in a local undertakers Warnock started his professional playing career with Chesterfield in 1967, before moving on to Rotherham United, Hartlepool United, Scunthorpe United, Aldershot, Barnsley, York City and Crewe Alexandra, making a total of 327 league appearances in an 11-year playing career.
+Warnock started his professional playing career with Chesterfield in 1967, before moving on to Rotherham United, Hartlepool, Scunthorpe United, Aldershot, Barnsley, York City and Crewe Alexandra, making a total of 327 league appearances in an 11-year playing career.
 At Hartlepool, he won the club's Player of the Season award in 1972.
-He finished his football league career at Crewe Alexandra in 1979, aged only 30.
+Whilst at Hartlepool, at the age of 24, Warnock was inspired to enter football management following his playing days, after a dressing down from manager Len Ashurst after an FA Cup defeat to Boston United.
+He finished his Football League career at Crewe Alexandra in 1979, aged only 30.
 His playing career continued at Burton Albion in 1979 which was cut short with an injury and continued when he re-joined Burton as player-manager in 1981–1982, before concentrating on management for the rest of his time at Burton.

 Managerial career

 Early spells

 After being involved in Sunday League coaching, his first full managerial job was with Northern Premier League side Gainsborough Trinity in 1981.
+During his time at Gainsborough, Warnock also played for the club.
+Warnock's Gainsborough side went unbeaten for the first home 13 games of the 1980–81 Northern Premier League season, a streak that was not equalled by the club until 2022.
+Under Warnock's management, Gainsborough finished fifth in the Northern Premier League.

 Following this he managed Burton Albion and Scarborough.
 At Scarborough he and Paul Evans, his assistant, won the Football Conference title in 1987, making them the first team to win automatic promotion to the Football League following the abolition of the re-election system.

 Warnock had earlier spent time as a coach at Peterborough United, where he met Posh assistant boss Mick Jones.
 In late 1988, Warnock became manager of Notts County – then in the Third Division – with Jones as his assistant.
 Also joining the backroom staff were Warnock's assistant at Scarborough, Paul Evans, and ex-Scarborough physio Dave Wilson.
 The four helped County achieve successive promotions to reach the First Division for the 1991–92 season, with Warnock turning down lucrative offers to manage Chelsea and Sunderland during this time.
 Warnock, however, was dismissed in January 1993 after County's relegation had cost them a place in the new Premier League.

+On 1 February 1993, Warnock arrived at Torquay United as "consultant", where he was brought in to assist the team manager, Paul Compton.
+On 24 March 1993, Warnock officially took over as manager following the resignation of Compton, who reverted to his previous role of youth coach.

-In March 1993, Warnock took over as "consultant" at Torquay United, saving the club from relegation from the Football League.
-Warnock resumed his partnership with Jones, Evans and Wilson at Huddersfield Town, his appointment coming in July 1993.
+After saving the club from relegation from the Football League, Warnock left the club in May 1993 and was replaced by Don O'Riordan.
+Soon afterwards Warnock turned down the job at Lincoln City.